kaiwalyakoparkar/spell-bind/README.md

 <p align="center">
     ✨ Welcome to Spell Bind ✨ <br />
-    This game embarks the fun and excitment amongst the user.
+    This game embarks the fun and excitement amongst the user.
 This games helps you think in all the possible aspects to solve the problem in the fun way.
 </p>
 <br />